liamhays/sphero-ble/README.md

 ## Maintaining connection
-While the Sphero will accept any connection request, it will disconnect after a few seconds if it is not kept alive.
-To do this, however, the connecting device must write certain packets to the wake characteristic.
+While the Sphero will accept any connection request, it will disconnect after a few seconds if it is not attached and woken up.
+To attach the Sphero, the connecting device must write certain packets to the wake characteristic.

 First, the connecting device must send the attach packet, which tells the Sphero not to disconnect.
-Write `usetheforce...band` (18 bytes) to the wake characteristic with no response requested.
+Write "`usetheforce...band`" (18 bytes) to the wake characteristic with no response requested.

-Once the attach packet has been sent, the Sphero still hasn't activated the LED.
+Once the attach packet has been sent, the Sphero must be woken.
 Write the wake packet below (see "Data transfer" below for packet information) to the wake characteristic with a response requested:

 | `SOP1` | `SOP2` | `DID`  | `CID`  | `SEQ`  | `CHK`  | `EOP`  |
 |--------|--------|--------|--------|--------|--------|--------|